iWANTdata/discord.py-bots/README.md

 ## Electionbot

 ### How to setup the bot
-If you want to use the bot on
+If you want to use the bot with preset settings only run the code on a server.

 ## Verifybot